FrankGameDev/Bee-Society/README.md

 # Bee Society

-This project is made for the exam of the Interactive Graphic course, mantained by the professor _Paolo Russo_.
+This project is done for the exam of the Interactive Graphic course, maintained by professor _Paolo Russo_.

 ## Game description